JonasKruckenberg/tauri-build/README.md

 As opposed to the offical [tauri-action](https://github.com/tauri-apps/tauri-action) this action is as minimal as possible.
 Instead of creating a GitHub release and uploading artifacts all-in-one, it provides outputs to conveniently compose together with other actions such as `actions/upload-artifact`, `actions/download-artifact` or `softprops/action-gh-release`.

+This action needs both Node.JS and Cargo to be already setup.

 ### Minimal

 The following example workflow builds artifacts on all 3 supported platforms (Window, macOS and Linux).